thegroundhogwhisperer/Ay-yahs-Greenhouse/Greenhousemanualgui/readme.md

 # Produces:

-A graphical user inferface that allows a user perform manual greenhouse operations. (e.g. Open the greenhouse window, turn off the fan, turn on the light, etc.)
+A graphical user inferface that allows a user perform monitoring, configuration, and manual greenhouse operations. (e.g. Check the temperature, set a system value, open the greenhouse window, turn off the fan, turn on the light, etc.)

 # Application icon setup on Ubuntu